Gumiho: Nine-tailed fox in Joseon Dynasty historical records

 The Annals of the Joseon Dynasty contain several instances suggesting that the term kumiho (九尾狐, nine-tailed fox) was used as a derogatory expression to refer to officials of rival political factions.

-During the reign of King Jeongjo, Park Sang (pen name: Neoljae), a leading figure of the Sarim faction, likened the opposing Hungu faction to ominous creatures representing the four directions.
+Park Sang (1474~1530)pen name: Neoljae), a leading figure of the Sarim faction, likened the opposing Hungu faction to ominous creatures representing the four directions.
 In a scathing verse, he cursed them, saying: